Choosing the Right Approach when Converting from Visual Basic to .NET

 VB.NET conversion from an original VB application requires choosing between two design options – either re-build from scratch and thereby take full advantage of the .NET platform or fit the existing code base to run on the .NET Framework, which means running your old application on the new framework with no added functionality.
 Whichever you choose, developer code changes and reworks are inevitable as VB.NET is not backward compatible after conversion.

 From functionality and supportability aspects, the first method of re-writing is a better choice.
 It assures that the full array of .NET capabilities can be harnessed for maximum functionality of your application and it will work properly in the .NET environment.
 Most IT Managers prefer to have the full application features available to them and to have their Visual Basic application updated to the next generation of web or modern (WFP) desktop applications.
 Microsoft’s own Visual Basic Programmer’s Journal recommends, to migrate to .NET “you should rewrite an app rather than port it, to take the best advantage of VB.NET’s new features and structures.”
+This approach to VB to .NET conversion allows leveraging all the modern features and performance enhancements.

 Why is it Inevitable to Migrate your Visual Basic Application?